QuantEcon/Expectations.jl/README.md

 Pkg.add("Expectations")
 ```

 This is a package designed to simplify the process of taking expectations of functions of random variables.
-The package is currently at **Julia v0.6**, and will break due to dependencies in v0.7.
+The package is compatible with Julia v0.6 and Julia v0.7.

 ### Random Variables